 What if we can simultaneously pursue sustainable profit and environmental protection like GE does?
 What if every company commits to reverse its environmental footprint just as Microsoft does?
 Thus, doing so not because it creates competitive advantages for businesses but because it creates an economic future on a planet worth living on.
 Shouldn’t it be the duty of every entrepreneur to do everything possible to exist in the future?

 WE NEED TO ACT, NOW.

 What’s the alternative to taking action?
-We are enjoying the steady economic growth to the fullest.
+We are enjoying steady economic growth to the fullest.
 Of course, it is questionable whether we can change anything at all.
-In the end, it will not be the world that ends, but only humanity or a large part of it.
+Ultimately, it will not be the world that ends, but only humanity or a large part of it.

-As a result of Covid-19, the majority of the world’s population has personally experienced a barely imaginable reality.
+As a result of Covid-19, most of the world’s population has personally experienced a barely imaginable reality.
 Is the party perhaps already over?
 Have we become victims of our own product or is there still time to change?

 As an entrepreneur, I have committed my work to create the greatest possible progress towards a future worth living for all life on the planet.
 As a part of humankind, I believe it is not possible for me to do otherwise.

 Karel J. Golta